Equality and diversity

 Equality in policy-making

-Although the Treasury sets departmental budgets, it is up to each individual department to decide how they spend that budget.
-In deciding how the budget is to be spent, departments must consider the impact on protected groups.
+Although the Treasury sets departmental budgets, it is in large part up to each individual department to decide how they use their funding.
+In deciding how the budget is to be spent, departments have responsibilities to consider the impact on individuals sharing protected characteristics.
 There are some policy areas, such as welfare, where the Treasury has a greater policy making responsibility.

 Equality as an employer

 We promote equality of opportunity in employment to ensure our workforce is representative of the community it serves and that we attract and retain talented employees.
-We publish regular information on the diversity of our work force.
+We publish regular information on the diversity of our work force in the Treasury’s Annual Report and Accounts. (page 98-102).
+We also contribute to the Civil Service statistics publication, which provides the Civil Service context for our diversity data.

 Public sector equality duty (PSED) objectives – 2024-28